 Confucius temples (Kongmiao 孔廟, also called Kongzimiao 孔子廟 or Fuzimiao 夫子廟) are "cultured" or "civilian" temples (wenmiao 文廟), in contrast to "military temples" (wumiao 武廟), where the God of War (Guandi 關帝) is venerated.
-The person venerated in "civilian" temples is the philosopher Confucius (Kongzi 孔子), the founder of Confucianism.
+The person venerated in "civilian" temples is the philosopher Confucius (Kongzi 孔子), the founder of the philosophy Confucianism, and preeminent object of the religion of Confucianism.

 The Confucius temple per se is the ancestral temple in Confucius' hometown Qufu 曲阜 (Queli 闕里), Shandong.
 It was built as early as 478 BCE with a size of three halls.
 In 153 CE, the Confucius Temple in Qufu was made a national site of religious rituals.
 Through the ages, the original temple was reconstructed and enlarged.
 The first attested Confucius temple in an imperial capital was built in 619 in the then-capital Chang'an 長安 (present-day Xi'an 西安, Shaanxi) on the compound of the Directorate of Education (guozijian 國子監).